core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type boolean MUST be encoded using a CBOR simple value 'true' (major type 7, additional information 21) or 'false' (major type 7, additional information 20).

-The following example shows the encoding of an 'enabled' leaf instance set to 'true'.
+The following example shows the encoding of an 'enabled' leaf schema node instance set to 'true'.

 Definition example from {{RFC7317}}: